sturadnidge/ndeploy/readme.md

 ndeploy
 ======

-a tiny, simple application designed to provide automated os installs
+a tiny, simple Flask-based application designed to provide automated os installs

 best used with ipxe as follows: